HTTP-RPC/Kilo/README.md

 QueryBuilder.select("*").from("pet").where("owner = :owner");
 ```

-The colon character identifies "owner" as a variable.
+The colon character identifies "owner" as a variable, or parameter.
 The resulting SQL would look like this:

 ```sql
 select * from pet where owner = ?